Images and logos have to be color reduced in order to be knitted. See settings & options explained below.

 - crop image and focus on essential parts, e.g. the face of a person.

 - splitting up the image in several parts for different settings.
-E.g. a photo of a persons face may needs different settings than an element for background pattern
+E.g. a photo of a persons face may need different settings than a logo or element for background pattern

 Send design with "Share design" button